UAA-EQLNES/EQLNES-Sensors/AppScripts/README.md

 ### 1.4 EQLNES Sensor SMS Bot.gscript.gscript

 This script demonstrates how different storage backends can be swapped in and out.
 Examples include Google Spreadsheets and Fusion tables.
-Another example could be Twitter or a remote MySQL database.
+Future examples could be Twitter or a remote MySQL database.

 ## 2. Installation instructions